mwiedmann/cx16CodingInC/Chapter02-First-Program-Setup/README.md

 ## Tutorial Setup
 I recommend cloning/downloading this repo for easy access to the tutorials in each chapter along side your own work, but this is NOT required.

 If you ARE cloning the repo, then I recommend for each chapter that you create a folder called "ChapterXX-Me" (where XX is the chapter number) along side the chapter for you to work in.
+You can also work directly in the various chapters by renaming the existing `main.c` and replacing with your own.

 If you are NOT cloning the repo, start by creating a folder to work in.
 For each chapter, create a "ChapterXX-Me" folder to work in.
 ALSO, create a folder "x16emu" for the emulator.